admin822/GAEL4J/README.md

 # GAEL4J
-GDPR-compliant Data Access and Erasure Tool for Java
+An external, non-invasive GDPR-compliant Data Access and Erasure Tool for Java

 ## Code Structure:
 in src folder: